 The course consists of online lessons conducted through GoToMeeting.
 The lessons are recorded and the videos, along with pdf slides and code examples, are posted online shortly after each lesson ends.
 The course also includes optional homework assignments, which need to be completed in order to receive a certificate of completion.

 The instructor, Dr. Lubos Brieda (Ph.D.
 George Washington University 2012, M.Sc.
 Virginia Tech 2005), is the founder and president of Particle In Cell Consulting, LLC, a Los Angeles-based company specializing in providing tools and services for spacecraft contamination control and electric propulsion communities.
+He also works as a part time lecturer at the USC Department of Astronautical Engineering.
 He has over 15 years of experience developing plasma simulation codes for a wide range of applications, including spacecraft electric propulsion, space environment interactions, surface processing, plasma medicine, and contamination control.
-The DRACO code, developed as part of his MSc study, became the primary tool of the AFRL spacecraft plasma thruster interaction framework Coliseum.
-More recently, his CTSP code has been used to model spacecraft molecular and particulate contamination on a wide range of missions including MMS, GOES-R, Restore-L, TESS, STPSat-6, and JWST.
-His teaching experience includes an on-going position of a Lecturer at the Department of Astronautics as University of Southern California, where he developed a new course on applied scientific computing that became part of the undergraduate curriculum.
+He has also developed codes for analyzing molecular and particulate contamination transport.
+This code was recently used to analyze water ice build up during the deployment stage of JWST, and is currently being used in support of JHU/APL Dragonfly mission to Titan.